cosmos/ibc-go/docs/ibc/light-clients/upgrade.md

 However, when upgrading an existing client, one must keep in mind that there are already many users who depend on this client's particular parameters. **We cannot give the upgrading relayer free choice over these parameters once they have already been chosen.
 This would violate the security model** since users who rely on the client would have to rely on the upgrading relayer to maintain the same level of security.

-Thus, developers must make sure that their upgrade mechanism allows clients to upgrade the chain-specified parameters whenever a chain upgrade changes these parameters (examples in the Tendermint client include `UnbondingPeriod`, `TrustingPeriod`, `ChainID`, `UpgradePath`, etc.), while ensuring that the relayer submitting the `MsgUpgradeClient` cannot alter the client-chosen parameters that the users are relying upon (examples in Tendermint client include `TrustLevel`, `MaxClockDrift`, etc).
+Thus, developers must make sure that their upgrade mechanism allows clients to upgrade the chain-specified parameters whenever a chain upgrade changes these parameters (examples in the Tendermint client include `UnbondingPeriod`, `TrustingPeriod`, `ChainID`, `UpgradePath`, etc), while ensuring that the relayer submitting the `MsgUpgradeClient` cannot alter the client-chosen parameters that the users are relying upon (examples in Tendermint client include `TrustLevel`, `MaxClockDrift`, etc).
 The previous paragraph discusses how `ZeroCustomFields` helps achieve this.

 ### Document potential client parameter conflicts during upgrades